SUPERCILEX/forkfs/README.md

 ForkFS allows you to sandbox a process's changes to your file system.

-You can think of it as a light-weight container: programs still have access to your real system (and can therefore jump out of the sandbox), but their disk changes are re-routed to special directories without changing the real file system.
+You can think of it as a lightweight container: programs still have access to your real system (and can therefore jump out of the sandbox), but their disk changes are re-routed to special directories without changing the real file system.